-Divorce Mediation—If both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
-Mediation doesn’t require the assistance of a lawyer, although a lawyer can be involved.
+Divorce Mediation — If both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
+Mediation doesn’t require the assistance of a law firm, although a lawyer can be involved.
 The mediator will work closely with the spouses to help them resolve any differences and reach an amicable agreement in the most economical way possible.

-Alimony—Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during marriage.
-To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s income, the marital standard of living, the duration of marriage, and several other factors.
+Alimony — Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during the marriage.
+To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s income, the marital standard of living, the duration of the marriage, and several other factors.

-Child Custody—When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
+Child Custody — When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
 Sometimes the parents share both physical and legal custody of the children equally.
-There is a legal presumption that parents will have an equal say in decisions regarding their children’s health, education and welfare.
-Residential custody schedules can vary anywhere between 50-50 and every other weekend, depending upon the circumstances of a number of factors.
+There is a legal presumption that parents will have an equal say in decisions regarding their children’s health, education, and welfare.
+Residential custody schedules can vary anywhere between 50-50 and every other weekend, depending upon the circumstances of several factors.